 The National Spinal Cord Injury Statistical Center (NSCISC) collects and dispenses the most comprehensive epidemiologic data on spinal cord injury in the United States.
 They estimate the annual incidence of spinal cord injury at 40 cases per million population, representing about 12,000 new cases each year in the United States.1,3 About 80% of these injuries occur in males.
 The most common causes of spinal cord injury include motor vehicle accident in 41.3%, fall in 27.3%, and violence in 15%.
 Cervical spinal cord injuries are the most common comprising over 50% of lesions within the NSCISC database, followed by thoracic, lumbar, and sacral lesions.
 Among all levels of injury, cervical lesions confer the worst prognosis, with ventilator dependency having a strong negative association with morbidity and mortality.
 Death in spinal cord–injured patients most commonly results from respiratory infections and septicemia associated with urinary infections and decubitus ulcers.
 Despite medical advancements, life expectancies for SCI patients have not improved since the 1980s.1,3

 An appreciation for the pathophysiologic mechanisms at work after TSI is important for the development and implementation of effective clinical therapeutic strategies.
-The injury due to TSI can be understood in terms ...
+The injury due to TSI can be ...